IoriBranford/remex/README.md

     * extract

-       Autotile Extractor.
-Saves the autotiles from an RPG Maker 2000 or 2003 chipset into individual images.
+       Tile Extractor.
+Extracts the water tiles, animated tiles, autotiles, low tiles, and high tiles from an RPG Maker 200x chipset into individual images.

     * expand